 Are Drains Necessary for Most Plastic Surgery Procedures or Abdominoplasty Surgeries?

-- Drain tube extractions may increase some complication risks, delay recovery and increase scarring
+- Drain tube extractions may increase some complication risks, delay recovery and also increase scarring

 - But every patient’s scenario and health is unique

-Summary: Many advanced techniques by Plastic Surgeons allow for drain-free surgery procedures.
+In short: Many advanced techniques by Plastic Surgeons allow for drain-free surgery procedures

 Medical Journal References and Resources

 - Journal of the American Society of Plastic Surgeons.
 February 2010.
 Abdominoplasty Flap Elevation in a More Superficial Plane: Decreasing the Need for Drains.
 Authors: Fang, Robert C. M.D.; Lin, Samuel J. M.D.; Mustoe, Thomas A. M.D.
 Available from https://journals.lww.com/plasreconsurg/Abstract/2010/02000/Abdominoplasty_Flap_Elevation_in_a_More.33.aspx (accessed February 2019)